samsung-pay/sapi-doc/documentation/membership/concepts.md

 1. When user taps on **Save to Samsung Pay** button, the QR code is displayed on the screen.

-2. User launches Samsung pay app to scan the QR code.
+2. User launches Samsung Pay app to scan the QR code.

-3. Card is saved into Samsung pay app after user confirmation within the app.
+3. Card is saved into Samsung Pay app after user confirmation within the app.

 ---